 Meditation Basics

-People often wonder if mindfulness and mediation are the same thing.
+There is a difference between mindfulness and mediation.
 Mindfulness is a state where we are aware, accepting, and non-judgmental as we can be of “what is” right now.
-Meditation is a method through which we train our brains to be aware and concentrated.
+Meditation is a tool to train our brains to be aware and concentrated.
+Some meditation apps have relaxation exercises that they call meditation.
+And those are good to do.
+But they do not train your brain to be in the present moment.
+It may be easier to learn to meditate if you learn to relax first.
 We meditate to become more flexible and tolerant to the present moment.
-We train to be aware of thoughts arising so we are not jerked around by them.
+Meditation is training to be aware of thoughts arising, so we are not jerked around by them.

 In Out… Meditation